What Engineering Managers do

-- engineering managers do not get nearly as much time for technical work as individual contributors - realistically, an engineering manager can expect to spend half their time writing code and the other half managing the project and the team.
+- You'll have less time for coding.
+Like, much less.
+While this varies on a per-project basis, most Engineering Managers do not get nearly as much time for technical work as individual contributors.
+Realistically, an EM can expect to spend half their time writing code and the other half in "glue work."